-The senior management team at Leyland Trucks Ltd includes Brennan Gourdie, Peter Jukes and Carl Hergart.
+The senior management team at Leyland Trucks Ltd includes Brennan Gourdie, Phil Jones and Carl Hergart.

 Brennan Gourdie - Managing Director

 Brennan Gourdie joined PACCAR in 1993 after serving in the US Air Force’s Space Systems Division for 4 years.
 He has 26 years of various management experience and increasing responsibility with PACCAR.
 Between 1993 and 2005 at Peterbilt, he had management roles in Manufacturing Engineering, Marketing, Product Development, and Materials Supply.

 In 2005 Brennan moved to PACCAR’s Corporate offices to take up the role of Senior Director of Purchasing: Responsible for sourcing of North American production and indirect material, China sourcing activities, and freight transportation.
 In 2014 he became General Manager of PACCAR Winch in Tulsa Oklahoma, before joining Leyland Trucks as the Managing Director in February 2019.